-The technology and its method of fabrication are the subject of patent application (PCT/AU2015/000625), and further research and development is underway to explore new applications of the technology.
+The membranes and their method of fabrication are the subject of a patent application.
+Further research and development is underway to explore new applications of the technology.

 By licensing the University of Melbourne’s intellectual property (IP) and technologies, you can harness research discoveries to solve business challenges.